 This makes a honking huge batch of chowder, you’ll be glad you made this much after you taste it!

 I had about a cup and a half smoked salmon from a dinner we had before.
 You could certainly omit the salmon, there’s plenty of meat in the huge can of clams, but this really amped up the flavor.
-You’ll notice here I used crab base but you could certainly use clam base or fish base or any other seafoody-type base.
+You’ll notice here I used Minor’s Crab Base, but you could certainly use clam base or fish base or any other seafoody-type base.
 I was just out of clam base.

 1 tablespoon garlic powder, 1 tablespoon onion powder, 1/2 teaspoon black pepper and 1/4 teaspoon cayenne pepper.
 Adjust this to your liking.